 Douglas Jones' research and courses treat (African) American literatures of the eighteenth and nineteenth centuries, drama and performance studies, and cultural histories of slavery in British North America and the US.
 He is currently working on two monographs.
 "Pragmatics of Democracy: A Political Theory of African American Literature Before Emancipation" explores early black writers' contributions to democratic theory.
 An essay from that research, "Slave Evangelicalism, Shouting, and the Beginning of African American Writing," appears in Early American Literature and another is forthcoming in American Literary History (2021).
 The other book project is "The Black Below: Minstrelsy, Literature, and Modern Grime," a study of nineneeth-century black minstrelsy and the ways it shaped African American literary modernism.
 An essay from that research, "The Black Below: Minstrelsy, Satire, and the Threat of Vernacularity," was recently published in Theatre Journal (2021).
 He is also preparing an edition of political philosopher Maria Stewart's writings for Oxford New Histories of Philosophy (OUP).

-Professor Jones sits on the editorial boards of Modern Drama and J19: The Journal of Nineteenth-Century Americanists.
+Professor Jones sits on the editorial board of Modern Drama.
 At Rutgers, he is faculty director of the certificate in Drama and Performance Studies and coordinates the Seminar on Literature and Political Theory in the Center for Cultural Analysis.
 He is on faculty at the Bread Loaf School of English, where he has held the Frank and Eleanor Griffiths Chair, and is a former fellow of the Princeton Society of Fellows.